letsencrypt/website/content/en/post/2024-12-05-Ending-OCSP.md

 As part of removing OCSP, we'll also be removing support for OCSP Must Staple.
 CRLs have wide browser support and can provide privacy benefits to all sites, without requiring special web server configuration.
 Thanks to all our subscribers who have helped with the OCSP Must Staple experiment.

-If you are not certain whether you are using OCSP Must Staple, you can check [this list of hostnames and certificate serials](/downloads/must-staple-certificates-2024-09-05-to-2024-12-05.csv.zip).
+If you are not certain whether you are using OCSP Must Staple, you can check [this list of hostnames and certificate serials (11.1 MB, .zip)](/downloads/must-staple-certificates-2024-09-05-to-2024-12-05.csv.zip).

 As of January 30, 2025, issuance requests that include the OCSP Must Staple extension will fail, unless the requesting account has previously issued a certificate containing the OCSP Must Staple extension.